-Clever design and technology could save your shrink your business's lighting costs.
+Clever design and technology could shrink your business's lighting costs.

 Well-designed lighting creates a productive workplace